kkinzzza/PricesForecastLab/README.md

 ## Introduction

 This lab work was made during the course of Applied Artificial Intelligence at ITMO University.
-Its goal was to …
+Its goal was to predict the housing prices by using neural network regression model made by TensorFlow Keras.

 ## Used Tools & Libraries